-- All vehicles need to be registered with the Principal's office - Students may not drive or ride in vehicles during the school day unless authorized in writing by the Principal or Superintendent. - As with other district-owned property, an inspection of the parking lot may be conducted by school authorities for any reason, at any time, without notice, without student consent, and without a search warrant.
+- Students may not drive or ride in vehicles during the school day unless authorized in writing by the Principal or Superintendent. - As with other district-owned property, an inspection of the parking lot may be conducted by school authorities for any reason, at any time, without notice, without student consent, and without a search warrant.
 The personal possessions of students in the school parking lot will (i.e. the car itself, the trunk or bags in the car or trunk) be searched when school authorities have a reasonable suspicion that the search will uncover evidence of a violation of law or school rules.